ScottTZhang/mern-blog/notes.md

 Is a **hook** provided by the **react-router-dom** library, which is commonly used for client-side routing in React applications.

   - After Form Submission: Redirect the user to another page after successfully submitting a form.

+### [04/06/25] Create and add the footer component

+1. Add the Footer.jsx to App.jsx

+2. Version update: sFootter.Title => FooterTitle

+3. `w-full sm:flex sm:items-center sm:justify-between`

+- w-full

+This class sets the width of the element to 100% of its parent container.

+- sm:items-center

+The items-center utility aligns the child elements along the cross-axis (vertical axis in a row layout) to the center.

+- sm:justify-between

+The first child is aligned to the start, the last child to the end, and any remaining space is distributed between them.